THE FILM PROGRAMME OF DOK.fest MÜNCHEN @HOME

 DOK.fest München 2021 @home came to a close on 23 May.
 131 films from 43 countries were shown.

 Here you can find an overview of all the films.
 The programme booklet can be viewed here.

-ALMOST THERE – ALMOST THERE (Schweiz 2016, Jacqueline Zünd, DOK.international).
+ALMOST THERE – ALMOST THERE (Switzerland 2016, Jacqueline Zünd, DOK.international).
 Three men, three continents: Bob, an American, Steve, a Brit and Yamada, who is Japanese, dare to take on new beginnings and personal journeys – in the autumn of their life.
 Impressive cinema with images that remind us of the loneliness and melancholy in Wim Wenders’ films.

-LA TEMPESTAD CALMADA – THE CALM TEPMEST (Spanien 2016, Omar A. Razzak, DOK.international).
+LA TEMPESTAD CALMADA – THE CALM TEPMEST (Spain 2016, Omar A. Razzak, DOK.international).
 A fishing boat leaves the Italian island fortress and sails to the open sea.
 Suddenly a storm arises.
 Faces are filled with fear.
 Then, all at once, complete calm.
 The storm has subsided.
 Poetic and idiosyncratic – pure film art!

 MOTHERLAND – BAYAN INA MO (Philippines, United States 2017, Ramona S. Diaz, DOK.horizonte).
 The Dr. Jose Fabella Memorial Hospital in Manila has one of the highest birth rates in the world: at times up to 150 women are in labour here at the same time.
 Amidst the orderly chaos of mothers, babies, nurses and family members we gain intimate insights into Filipino society.